Driss31/nlp-negative-sampling/README.md

 [![Python: 3.8.2](https://img.shields.io/badge/python-3.8.2-blue.svg)](https://www.python.org/downloads/release/python-381/)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

-I implement a [Skip Gram model with negative-sampling](https://arxiv.org/pdf/1402.3722.pdf) from scratch.
+I implemented a [Skip Gram model with negative-sampling](https://arxiv.org/pdf/1402.3722.pdf) from scratch.
 I used the log-likelihood for the loss that I optimized using Mini-Batch Gradient Ascent.

 I trained the model on a corpus of words - text file.
 I generated embedding of useful words then I computed similarity between some words.
 I also looked for the K most similar words to some pre-defined words that are in the corpus.
 See below.